Everyone needs to be forgiven from time to time, but how much should you pay for it?

 Some insurance companies will lower premiums more quickly for drivers who maintain a clean record.
 Other driver discounts can also be available for safe driving, like the good-driver discounts offered by any number of top insurance coverage providers.
 In the aftermath of an accident, be sure to speak with your agent about ways to lower your premium.

-Also, be sure to take time to get a quick estimated quote or comparison shop for car insurance quotes after an insurance premium increase.
+Also, be sure to get a quick estimated car insurance quote or comparison shop for car insurance quotes after a car insurance premium increase.
 Insurify can help you ensure you have the best car insurance at the lowest insurance rate in only two minutes.

 First, you need to qualify.
 Every auto insurance company will do things a little differently.
 Some will require that you have no accidents in your recent driving history.
 Others may require that you have paid into the program for at least one year.
 Excessive moving violations can also make you ineligible.

 Red tape aside, most accident forgiveness policies work like this: your insurance company will not raise rates after a first accident.
-This usually limited to one accident per policy, no matter how many drivers are listed on the policy.
+This is usually limited to one accident per policy, no matter how many drivers are listed.